To download a copy of this handbook, click here

 In accordance with Section 504 of the Rehabilitation Act of 1973 and its implementing regulations ("Section 504"), parents and students will be notified of their right to file an internal complaint regarding an alleged violation, misinterpretation, or misapplication of Section 504.
 In addition, students and their parents will be notified of their right to file a complaint with the U.S. Department of Education’s Office for Civil Rights.
 Finally, students and parents will be advised of their right to request a due process hearing before an Impartial Hearing Officer (IHO) regarding the identification, evaluation, or educational placement of persons with disabilities, and their right to examine relevant records.

-The persons designated as the District Section 504 Compliance Officers/ADA Coordinators (District Compliance Officers) are listed below with their contact information.
+The person designated as the District Section 504 Compliance Officer/ADA Coordinator (District Compliance Officer) is listed below with their contact information.

 Chris Ondrus, Executive Director of Student Services